rbmanez/Prosper-IT-Consulting-Internship/README.md

 ## General Information
 #### Sprint Overview
 My internship with Prosper I.T.
 Consulting provided me with real-world development experience working on a dev team.
 It lasted for 8 weeks and was broken down into 2-week sprint intervals.
-We implemented the Agile/Scrum methodology.

 #### Technologies Used
 - Languages: HTML, CSS, JavaScript, Python, C#, SQL, Git
 - Frameworks: Django, ASP.Net MVC, Bootstrap
-- Other: agile and scrum methodology
+- Other: Agile and Scrum methodology

 #### Accomplishment Highlights
-- full stack development with a dev team implementing agile/scrum methodology and front end and back end logic on a Python/Django based software and a C#/ASP.Net based application
+- full stack development with a dev team implementing Agile/Scrum methodology and front end and back end logic on a Python/Django based software and a C#/ASP.Net based application
 - created and also debugged multiple CRUD (create, read, update, delete) features for database objects
 - created and also debugged sorting, filtering, and paging features for multiple tables of